Fremantle Football Club: Membership base

 Despite a relative lack of on-field success, Fremantle has recorded membership figures above average for the league.

-The club in 2005 had the fastest growing membership in the AFL competition with home crowds growing at a similar rate.
+The club in 2004 had the fastest-growing membership in the AFL competition, at more than 27% from the previous year, with home crowds growing at a similar rate.
 The club's recent membership slogans have emphasised the passion of Fremantle fans for their team.

+Fremantle achieved a membership of over 60,000 in 2023, for the first time in the club's history.

 Patrons

-From 2003 until 2011, the Fremantle Football Club had the Governors of Western Australia as its patron.
+From 2003 until 2021, the Fremantle Football Club had the current or past Governor of Western Australia as its patron.